About fields

 Multi-value fields

 A multi-value field is a field to which many string values are associated.
 Multi-value fields are also supported in facets, as well as by the Coveo ML Dynamic Navigation Experience model and its Facet Generator complement.
-For details on facets that support multi-value field, see Multi-value facet.
+For details on facets that support multi-value fields, see Multi-value facet.

 Examples